 Big Brother Vip 2022-2023, eliminated today: who was eliminated?

-BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Thursday 27 October 2022, on Canale 5?
-In nominations were Amaurys, George Ciupilan, Pamela Prati and Giaele De Donà.
-It was Amaurys who had to leave the house.
+BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Monday 31 October 2022, on Canale 5?
+Nominated were Pamela Prati, Antonella Fiordelisi and Nikita Pelizon.
+None of the three had to leave the House because of the televoting which in fact decreed “only” who would remain immune to the new nomination.

 How to vote